Wendy Williams

 - A.O.S.
 Le Cordon Bleu Culinary Arts (Honors).
 Scottsdale Culinary Institute

-Williams, W.R. (in press, 2025).
-Mentoring Youth Writers.
+Williams, W.R. (forthcoming in 2025).
+Mentoring Youth Writers: Six Strategies to Bring out the Author (or Graphic Novelist, Filmmaker, Songwriter…) in Every Student.
 National Council of Teachers of English Press.

 Williams, W.R.
 (2018).
 Listen to the Poet: Writing, Performance, and Community in Youth Spoken Word Poetry.
 University of Massachusetts Press.